ForestAdmin/documentation/getting-started/setup-guide.md

 end
 ```

-Note that Forest Admin takes care of the authentication thanks to the `ForestLiana::SmartActionsController` parent class controller.
+Note that Forest Admin takes care of permissions control thanks to `ForestLiana::SmartActionsController` class controller.
+And additionally the authentication thanks to the `ForestLiana::SmartActionsController` parent class controller.

 {% hint style="info" %}
 You may have to [add CORS headers](../how-tos/setup/configuring-cors-headers.md) to enable the domain `app.forestadmin.com` to trigger API call on your Application URL, which is on a different domain name (e.g. _localhost:8000_).